Diouf: Ex-Liverpool forward named Guediawaye FC sporting director | Goal.com

 Guediawaye Football Club have confirmed the appointment of former Liverpool forward El Hadji Diouf as the club’s sporting director.

-Five years after calling time on his illustrious football career, the two-time African Player of the Year will commence life as an administrator with the Senegalese second division outfit.
+Five years after calling time on his playing career, the two-time African Player of the Year will commence life as an administrator with the Senegalese second division outfit.

 "We have new mechanisms in place to move forward, with a management team, a college for the management of the club.
 In the college, the novelty is the creation of a position of Sports Director for which we negotiated and obtained the appointment of El Hadj Ousseynou Diouf," said club’s communication chief Malick Sy per Lesoleil.sn.

-Should they achieve their aim of earning a berth in Senegal's top flight, Sy further revealed the club would be eyeing a place in continental competition in three years’ time, while their five-year target would be to have a full training centre.
+Should they achieve their aim of earning a berth in Senegal's top flight, Sy further revealed the club are eyeing a place in a continental competition in three years’ time, while their five-year target will be to have a full training centre.

 Diouf was part of the Senegalese golden generation that helped the West African country finish as runners-up at the 2002 Africa Cup of Nations in Mali, before making their World Cup debut in South Korea and Japan, where they stunned reigning world champions France in their opening game.